rafayshahood/adni-modif/README.md

 ## PPMI dataset
 - Download imaging data through adni website.
 The process is similar to available datasets.
-When the imaging data are added to collection download the collection metadata in tabular form (see instructions for the NIFD dataset)
+When the imaging data are added to collection, download the collection metadata in tabular form (see instructions for the NIFD dataset)
--

 ## Additional info and known issues
 - delete files: `find . -name '*pattern*' -exec rm {} \;`